Indicator Switch Replacement

-The indicator switch, located inside the car on the steering column, allows you to turn the indicator bulbs on.
-Properly functioning indicator lights are legally mandatory.
+The indicator signal switch, located inside the car on the steering column, allows you to turn the signal bulbs on.
+Properly functioning turn signal lights are legally mandatory.

 Keep in mind:

-- The wiring for brake lights usually goes through the indicator switch.
-This means that if the indicator switch has gone bad, your brake lights may not be working.
+- The wiring for brake lights usually goes through the turn signal switch.
+This means that if the turn signal switch has gone bad, your brake lights may not be working.

 - Some vehicles use a “combination” switch.
-This switch operates the indicators, running lights, and headlights.
+This switch operates the turn signals, running lights, and headlights.

 How it’s done: